-One of my favorite Mindy stories is when she had a dance audition and went dressed in a tutu–everyone else came in leggings and a tank top.
-At the end of the dance routine the instructor asked her if she’d like some water because she was breathing heavily.
-I probably would have turned every shade of red on the spot, but she laughed.
+One time, Mindy went to a dance audition dressed in a tutu while everyone else came wearing leggings and tank tops.
+By the end of the routine, the instructor asked her if she wanted some water because she was breathing so hard.
+I would have been embarrassed, but she laughed it off instead.

 6. When you aim, aim really high.

-There’s no fun in dreaming or playing small.
-Mindy is clearly an over achiever.
-She landed her job as a writer on “The Office” at age 24.
+There’s no joy in having low aspirations or sticking to mediocrity.
+Mindy is certainly an overachiever.
+At only 24 years old, she got a job writing for “The Office.”
 In her own words, “I’m the kind of person who would rather get my hopes up really high and watch them get dashed to pieces than wisely keep my expectations at bay and hope they are exceeded.”

 7. Comedy is an art.